 Cats are not as social as dogs, and therefore don’t respond to training techniques in the same way.
 Whereas dogs want to please you, and respond to praise and attention, cats are motivated by what pleases them – not what pleases you!
 Cats are persuaded by food, so make sure you choose appropriate (but certainly irresistible!) treats to use during your training sessions.
 Be sure to select treats that are low in fat and salt, as you may have to use quite a few of them during your training period.
 Or follow Denise’s lead – she gave Maggie her food immediately after administering her medication.
 “I put Maggie’s food on the floor as soon as I released her, and it only took her a few days to link it with receiving dinner.”

 Keep in mind that cats respond poorly to punishment.
 Rather than learning not to produce certain behaviour, cats will just learn to be afraid of you, and will run away.
-If your cat has a sensitive temperament, she may even hide and exhibit symptoms of stress and anxiety, such as excessive grooming and urinating indoors.
-Think positive, rather than negative reinforcement.
-Time training The best time to train your cat is just before she eats.
+If your cat has a sensitive temperament, she may even hide and exhibit symptoms of stress and anxiety, such as excessive grooming and urinating inappropriately.
+The best time to train your cat is just before she eats.
 Ensure her meal times are set, and she is not allowed to ‘graze’ throughout the day.
 This way, she will be more motivated and open to training, as she is feeling hungry.
 Plan for two or three short training sessions per day, limited to five minutes at a time.
 Cats respond well to training conducted in short, focused bursts.

 Timing is everything.
 Cats have short attention spans so you must reward your cat immediately – within seconds of witnessing the behaviour – or she might not make the connection between producing the behaviour and receiving a treat.
 She might not understand what she is being rewarded for, and this can make your job a lot harder.
 “The second you see the behaviour you want, reward or move on to the next behaviour in the sequence,” says Denise.